uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The reluctance to pay the cost of sending the bodies of children from residential schools home for burial ceremonies continued into the 1960s.
 Initially, for example, Indian Affairs was initially unwilling to pay to send the body of twelve-year-old Charlie Wenjack back to his parents’ home community in Ogoki, Ontario, in 1966.[^396]
-When Charles Hunter<!--x-->
-drowned in 1974 while attending the Fort Albany school, it was decided, without consultation with his parents, to bury him in Moosonee rather than send him home to Peawanuck near Hudson Bay.
+When Charles Hunter <!-- page 109 -->drowned in 1974 while attending the Fort Albany school, it was decided, without consultation with his parents, to bury him in Moosonee rather than send him home to Peawanuck near Hudson Bay.
 It was not until 2011, after significant public efforts made on his behalf by his sister Joyce, who had never got to meet her older brother, that Charles Hunter’s body was exhumed and returned to Peawanuck for a community burial.
 The costs were covered by funds that the _Toronto Star_ raised from its readership.[^397]